Inkai

 Production

-Production on a 100% basis was 1.9 million pounds for the quarter compared to 1.7 million pounds in the same period last year.
+Production on a 100% basis was 1.1 million pounds for the quarter, compared to 1.6 million pounds in the same period last year due to the unplanned, temporary production suspension in January 2025.

-Due to equity accounting, our share of production is shown as a purchase at a discount to the spot price and included in inventory at this value at the time of delivery.
-Our share of the profits earned by JV Inkai on the sale of its production is included in “share of earnings from equity-accounted investee” on our consolidated statement of earnings.
-Excess cash, net of working capital requirements is distributed to the partners as dividends.
+Due to equity accounting, our share of production is shown as a purchase at a 5% discount to the spot price and included in inventory at this value at the time of delivery.
+The delivery schedule for our share of 2025 production is being updated based on the new production schedule.
+We do not expect to receive any deliveries from JV Inkai until at least the second half of 2025.
+Our share of the profits earned by JV Inkai on the sale of its production to the joint venture partners is included in “share of earnings from equity-accounted investee” on our consolidated statement of earnings.
+Excess cash, net of working capital requirements, is distributed to the partners as dividends once declared.

 The geopolitical situation continues to cause transportation risks in the region.
-In 2022, we experienced transportation delays for our share of Inkai’s production.
-In April, the second shipment containing 1.3 million pounds, representing the majority of our share of Inkai’s remaining 2022 production, arrived at a Canadian port.
-We could continue to experience delays in our expected Inkai deliveries for 2023.
-To mitigate this risk, we have inventory, long-term purchase agreements and loan arrangements in place we can draw on.
+We could continue to experience delays in our expected Inkai deliveries.
+To mitigate this risk, we have inventory, long-term purchase agreements and loan arrangements in place we can utilize.
 Depending on when we receive shipments of our share of Inkai’s production, our share of earnings from this equity-accounted investee and the timing of the receipt of our share of dividends from the joint venture may be impacted.

 Environment & Safety